Evolving Effective Altruism

 Part I: Effective Altruism as philosophy and movement, its current status and historical evolution

-Rufus Pollock and Max Ramsahoye discuss the evolution of Effective Altruism (EA) from a philosophy to a movement, emphasizing its focus on using reason and evidence to maximize welfare.
+We (Rufus Pollock and Max Ramsahoye) discuss the evolution of Effective Altruism (EA) from a philosophy to a movement, emphasizing its focus on using reason and evidence to maximize welfare.

-They discuss the challenges of AI safety, emphasizing the failure of current approaches to ensure alignment without significant slowdowns.
-They highlight the shift towards AI control through radical task decomposition and the political challenges of governance.
+We discuss the challenges of AI safety, emphasizing the failure of current approaches to ensure alignment without significant slowdowns.

-They highlight critiques of Effective Altruism, citing the “drunk and the lamppost problem” and the difficulty of determining the importance of AI risk over other global issues.
-They also discuss the implementation problems and the need for global coordination.
-Max introduces the concept of coordination problems and a “Moloch trap,” where competitive pressures drive rapid AI development despite safety concerns.
+We discuss critiques of Effective Altruism, citing the “drunkard and the lamppost problem” and the difficulty of determining the importance of AI risk over other global issues.
+We also discuss the implementation problems and the need for global coordination.
+We discuss the concept of coordination problems and a “Moloch trap,” where competitive pressures drive rapid AI development despite safety concerns.

 Part II: Challenges and critiques of Effective Altruism and potential shift towards Pragmatic Utopianism